The Impact of Connectivity on the Production and Diffusion of Knowledge: Equilibria with Multiple Agents

-As a result of previous theorem, the asymmetric equilibrium with $k$ agents exploring prevails whenever $\pi_{k-1,n}< \pi \leq \pi_{k,n}$.
-The full exploitation appears on $\pi \leq \pi_{0,n}\equiv \underline{\pi}$ and the full exploration appears on $\pi > \pi_{n-1,n}\equiv \bar{\pi}_n$.
-Furthermore, let $M^{(n)}_{k}$ be the random variable standing for the number of second period contacts of an individual in an economy that has $n$ agents, among them $k$ are exploring the risky arm in the first period.\footnote{Depending on the context, we either use $M^{(n)}_k$ or explicitly specify the indices on the expectation operator, that is e.g. $\BE^{(n)}_k$.} Then a simple stochastic dominance analysis implies that the distribution of $M^{(n)}_k$ first-order stochastically dominates that of $M^{(n)}_{k-1}$, and hence $\pi_{k-1,n} \leq \pi_{k,n}$.
-This means that the number of exploring agents in the equilibrium weakly \textit{increases} in $\pi$.\footnote{The term `weakly' is used because over each interval $(\pi_{k-1,n},\pi_{k,n}]$ the equilibrium number of explorers is constant.}
+\paragraph{Comparative statics of equilibrium $k$ in $\pi$.} Let $M^{(n)}_{k}$ denote the number of second-period contacts when $n$ agents are present and $k$ explore in period~1.\footnote{ Depending on the context, we either use $M^{(n)}_k$ or explicitly specify the indices on the expectation operator, that is e.g., $\BE^{(n)}_k$.} A simple stochastic dominance argument shows $M^{(n)}_{k}\succeq_1 M^{(n)}_{k-1}$, hence $\pi_{k-1,n}\le \pi_{k,n}$.
+Therefore, the equilibrium number of explorers ($k$) is weakly increasing in $\pi$.\footnote{The term `weakly' is used because the equilibrium number of explorers is constant on each interval $(\pi_{k-1,n},\pi_{k,n}]$.}